Stowe, Vermont: History

 The indigenous people who lived in the area now called Vermont were primarily Abenaki, who spoke Algonquian.
 They were forced aside by strategies of displacement after primarily British settlers flooded into the area after the French and Indian War.
 There are no surviving names from the original language, which was most likely Mahican, an Algonquian dialect akin to Abenaki.

 Stowe was chartered on June 8, 1763, by Royal Governor Benning Wentworth of the Province of New Hampshire.
 Vermont became a U.S. state in 1791.
 Two years later more settlers arrived in Stowe.
 By the turn of the nineteenth century, the majority of the town's property had been sold, and its population had risen to 316.

 Stowe's early years were dominated by the farm and lumber industries.
 Over 75 percent of the land in Stowe and most of Vermont used to be open terrain cleared by lumber production and used for agriculture, particularly sheep farming.
 In those days, up to 8000 sheep grazed the Stowe hills and valleys.

 Stowe's agricultural fortunes changed alongside those of the rest of New England.
 Most of Vermont eventually switched from sheep to dairy farms, with more than 100 farms in Stowe alone.
-Only nine of these farms are still operational today.
 This move allowed 75 percent of the cleared area to reforest over time.

 Unlike much of the rest of Vermont, Stowe's past was not centered solely on agriculture.
 It had become a well-known summer resort by the mid-nineteenth century, thanks to its mountain scenery.